Let’s make wooden floors…! Why wooden, because of the wonderful properties of wood as a building material.

 It was a laborious task which only the wealthy could afford and knew about the wooden flooring installations.

-However, in this era things are way to different and easy going.
+However, in this era, things are way too different and easy going.
 Wood being in abundance brought the use of wood planks flooring to the common man during the Colonial era.
 Slowly the Americans gave way to the warmth and luxury of wooden floors, moving off from the earthen floors.

-During the 1800 to the early 1900’s wood was used in the simplest way as flooring except the rich which would try innovative designs in them.
-For Residential spaces, wooden flooring was the most in demand.
+From 1800 to the early 1900s wood was used in the simplest way as flooring except the rich which would try innovative designs in them.
+For Residential spaces, wooden flooring was the most in-demand.

-Wooden flooring can be done in variety of species of wood e.g. Oak, beech, hard maple, birch.
+Wooden flooring can be done in a variety of species of wood e.g. Oak, beech, hard maple, birch.
 Also, there are various ways or methods involved in wooden flooring.
-Sometimes soft wood flooring is used, but hard wood flooring surpasses its advantages to another level.
+Sometimes softwood flooring is used, but hardwood flooring surpasses its advantages to another level.
 Oak is very popular for flooring as compared to the other types of woods available in the market.

 A typical wood frame floor consists of an array of trusses, also called joists, at a measured spacing sheathed with wooden panels on the top surface.
 The wooden flooring system also incorporates beams, girders or headers to support the trusses.